leriomaggio/ppml-tutorial/README.md

 *Privacy-preserving machine learning* (PPML) methods hold the promise to overcome all those issues, allowing to train machine learning models with full privacy guarantees.

-This workshop will be mainly organised in **three** main parts.
-In the first part, we will introduce the main concepts of **differential privacy**: what is it, and how this method differs from more classical _anonymisation_ techniques (e.g. `k-anonymity`).
-In the second part, we will focus on Machine learning experiments.
-We will start by demonstrating how DL models could be exploited (i.e. _inference attack_ ) to reconstruct original data solely analysing models predictions; and then we will explore how **differential privacy** can help us protecting the privacy of our model, with _minimum disruption_ to the original pipeline.
-Finally, we will conclude the tutorial considering more complex ML scenarios to train Deep learning networks on encrypted data, with specialised _distributed federated_ _learning_ strategies.
+This workshop will be mainly organised in **two** main parts.
+In the first part,  we will focus on Machine learning demonstrating how DL models could be exploited (i.e. _inference attack_ ) to reconstruct original data solely analysing models predictions; and then we will explore how **differential privacy** can help us protecting the privacy of our model, with _minimum disruption_ to the original pipeline.

+In the second part we will considering more complex ML scenarios to train Deep learning networks on encrypted data, with specialised **distributed federated learning** strategies.

 ### Outline

-- **Introduction**: Brief Intro to `PPML` and to the workshop (`10 mins`) [SLIDES](https://speakerdeck.com/leriomaggio/ppml-scipy)
+- **Introduction**: Brief Intro to `PPML` and to the workshop (`15 mins`) [SLIDES](https://speakerdeck.com/leriomaggio/ppml-scipy)

-- **Part 1**: Programming Privacy (`90 mins`)
-  - De-identification
-  - K-anonimity and limitations
-  - Differential Privacy
-  - Intro to Differential Privacy for Machine Learning

-- Break (`10 mins`)

-- **Part 2**: Strengthening Deep Neural Networks (`60 mins`)
+- **Part 1**: Strengthening Deep Neural Networks (`30 mins`)
   - ML Model vulnerabilities: Adversarial Examples and _inference attack_
   - DL training with Differential Privacy

 - **Break** (`5 mins`)

-- **Part 3**: Primer on Privacy-Preserving Machine Learning (`60 mins`)
+- **Part 2**: Primer on Privacy-Preserving Machine Learning (`35 mins`)
   - DL training on (Homomorphically) Encrypted Data
   - Federated Learning